c6lapsteel/dannyholmes.com/content/posts/guide-to-IAM-and-NAM-subscriptions/index.md

 -	All members of NAM need also to be paid-up members of IAM
 -	NAM subscriptions are currently £20 and should be paid in January to NAM
--	IAM subscriptions are currently £37 and should be paid to IAM when you receive your renewal reminder with next year’s membership card.
+-	IAM subscriptions are currently £52 (or £47 if you pay by Direct Debit) and should be paid to IAM when you receive your renewal reminder with next year’s membership card.
 -	Do not assume that because you got a new card it means you have paid.
 You may have done so if you have set up automatic payment, but it is worth double checking.
 </div>